luciarebolino/DAE_digital-native-workshop/README.md

 ---

-## Learning Objectives

-- Understand how to use **Google’s API** for spatial image retrieval
-- Learn **Node.js scripting** for automating image scraping
-- Use **QGIS** to design routes and extract coordinates
-- Explore **video generation workflows** with FFmpeg
-- Reflect on the aesthetics and ethics of scraping and open data

----

 ## Requirements

 - Basic familiarity with JavaScript (or curiosity to learn)
 - A laptop with macOS, Windows, or Linux
-- Installed dependencies: `Node.js`, `npm`, `FFmpeg`, `QGIS`
+- Installed dependencies: `Node.js`, `npm`, `FFmpeg`, `QGIS` (we will see how to install them at the beginning of workshop)
 - A GitHub account for forking the workshop repository
-- A Google account (for API key setup and My Maps)
+- A Google account (for API key setup and My Maps) - **for the purpose of this exercise you will use my API key, but I show you how to set up one for the future

----

-## Conceptual Frame

-The workshop positions **code as camera** — exploring how digital infrastructures and APIs encode geography, perception, and movement.
-By scraping Google Street View, participants not only extract data but also **reconstruct digital landscapes** as narrative and critical media.

 ---